astroumd/lmtoy/docs/wishlist.md

   and I would like to see it gone (would simplify this exploding parameter problem).
 This parameter file also seems to place different - possibly conflicting - defaults in different places.

+* There are still a few places in the C code that don't exit, where they should, for example of malloc() fails.

 * The viewing tasks should be able to produce PNG files.
 Currently matplotlib splashes them over the screen.